 Six Pack Abs Diet

-If you want six pack abs, your diet is going to be key.
+If you want abs, your nutrition is going to be key.
 You are going to need to provide an optimal fat-burning environment so that fatty acids have a chance to be released.
 How do you do this?
 You place a strong emphasis on keeping insulin levels low.

 There are several ways to do this.
 One way is to eat plenty of low-glycemic foods.
 Low-glycemic foods cause a slower release of glucose which results in favorable insulin levels for releasing body fat.
 You cannot release body fat when insulin (a storage hormone) is high.
 If you want those six pack abs, you need to take control of this powerful hormone, and learn to harness its positive muscle building qualities, while minimizing its fat storage capabilities.

-To sum up the six pack abs diet, there is no cookie cutter approach – only principles you should follow.
+To sum up the nutritional guidelines, there is no cookie cutter approach – only principles you should follow.

 - Eat around .8-1 gram of protein per pound of lean body weight.